jangevaert-design/personalized-safari-app/docs/index.md

 ## Design description

-> Twendé - which means 'Let's go' in Tanzania's language Kiswahili - is a personalized safari app
-> for the guests of [Ajabu Adventures](https://ajabu-adventures.com/) and will guide them through
-> every step of their pre- and actual travel.
+Twendé - which means 'Let's go' in Tanzania's language Kiswahili - is a personalized safari app for the guests of [Ajabu Adventures](https://ajabu-adventures.com/) and will guide them through every step of their pre- and actual travel.
-> Guests will be prompted to download the app one week prior to their departure and will fill out
-> their names, contacts and departure date and time.
+Guests will be prompted to download the app one week prior to their departure and will fill out their names, contacts and departure date and time.
-> During the safari all general information will be available on the home screen and with one click
-> either the national parks, the list of lodges, or the POI's (Points of Interest) can be reached.
+During the safari all general information will be available on the home screen and with one click either the national parks, the list of lodges, the POI's (Points of Interest), or the general information can be reached.
-> At this stage the app will use the most popular six days safari as the only itinerary with a fixed
-> list of accommodations.
+At this stage the app will use the most popular six days safari as the only itinerary with a fixed list of accommodations.
->

 ## Intended users & user stories

    * **Travelers who need additional and easy accessible information.**